As the only child of a single mother in Bologna, Italy, Tomas Woldetensae often found himself doing things many kids his age weren’t.

 That was something that Woldtensae’s UVA teammates had grown accustomed to.

-Since joining the program last May, the third-year studio art major used the recipes he grew up with to create wide-ranging fare for his teammates.
+Since joining the program last May, the third-year studio art major used the recipes he grew up with to make numerous meals for his teammates.

 Woldetensae is so into his culinary creations that he has never eaten at the John Paul Jones Arena dining room.
 “JPJ is great, don’t get me wrong,” Woldetensae said, “but I just love my cooking.”